The most likely cause of this is your antivirus program. Try temporarily disabling it and see if it does the trick.

 Output Formats: AZW3, EPUB, FB2, OEB, LIT, LRF, MOBI, HTMLZ, PDB, PML, RB, PDF, RTF, SNB, TCR, TXT, TXTZ

 PRC is a generic format, calibre supports PRC files with TextRead and MOBIBook headers.
 PDB is also a generic format. calibre supports eReder, Plucker, PML and zTxt PDB files.
 DJVU support is only for converting DJVU files that contain embedded text.
 These are typically generated by OCR software.
 MOBI books can be of two types Mobi6 and KF8. calibre fully supports both.
-MOBI files often have .azw or .azw3 file extensions
+MOBI files often have .azw or .azw3 file extensions.
+DOCX files from Microsoft Word 2007 and newer are supported.

-In order of decreasing preference: LIT, MOBI, AZW, EPUB, AZW3, FB2, HTML, PRC, RTF, PDB, TXT, PDF
+In order of decreasing preference: LIT, MOBI, AZW, EPUB, AZW3, FB2, DOCX, HTML, PRC, ODT, RTF, PDB, TXT, PDF

 PDF is a terrible format to convert from.
 For a list of the various issues you will encounter when converting PDF, see: Convert PDF documents.